apollographql/apollo-server/docs/source/federation/errors.md

 ### Types and extensions

 - `EXTENSION_OF_WRONG_KIND`: An extension is attempting to extend a different type.
 For example, an interface extension, `extend interface MyType`, would be invalid for a type definition such as `type MyType`.
-- `EXTENSION_WITH_NO_BASE`: A extension is attempting to extend a type which does not exist.
+- `EXTENSION_WITH_NO_BASE`: An extension is attempting to extend a type which does not exist.

 ### `@key` directives